Your support for our advertisers helps cover the cost of hosting, research, and maintenance of this document

 Apple Mac OS X

-You can either use the terminal or the file manager:
+You can use either the terminal or the file manager:

 Either

-open a Terminal window (find Terminal in ApplicationsUtilities or type Terminal into Spotlight) and type
+open a Terminal window and type

 mkdir ~/Library/texmf